 One of the biggest features of GA4 was its new data model.
 Each specific user interaction is now treated as an individual event.
 With GA4, a user can create custom events that record specific predefined actions such as views on an individual webpage.
 By exporting your custom events to BigQuery, you can take advantage of the massive amounts of data collected and get a more in-depth analysis.

-Google Analytics 4 can be linked with a number of data visualisation apps such as Google Data studio.
+Google Analytics 4 can be linked with a number of data visualisation apps such as Looker Studio.
 Once linked, you can push your BigQuery data to the data visualisation app.
 When working with massive amounts of data subsets, visualisations are a must.